 Access to employment is not limited to certain sectors, but can be problematic in practice.
-Many employers do not know, that the above mentioned certificate with a temporary ID document gives an asylum seeker a right to work or do not want to employ a person for such a short time (i.e. up to 6 months, as the employers are unaware that the procedure will actually take longer than the validity of a single temporary ID document), which causes that those certificates have no practical significance.
-Secondly asylum seekers often live in centres which are located far away from big cities and in the areas with high level of poverty and unemployment in general, which makes it difficult to find a job in practice.
+Many employers do not know, that the above-mentioned certificate with a temporary ID document gives an asylum seeker a right to work or do not want to employ a person for such a short time (i.e. up to 6 months, as the employers are unaware that the procedure will actually take longer than the validity of a single temporary ID document), which causes that those certificates have no practical significance.
+Moreover, the certificate is valid until the decision on asylum becomes final but employers are not informed that such decision was issued by the Polish authorities, they must trust that the asylum seekers will inform them about it on time.
+Furthermore, asylum seekers often live in centres which are located far away from big cities and in the areas with a high level of poverty and unemployment in general, which makes it difficult to find a job in practice.
 Moreover, most asylum seekers do not know Polish well enough to get a job in Poland.
 Asylum seekers also face a problem of a limited recognition of education and skills acquired outside Poland, so they are often underemployed.
 Moreover, foreigners endure a discrimination in an employment, e.g. they are offered lower salary than Poles.

-Experts point out that the fact that asylum seekers cannot work for the first 6 months of the refugee procedure is one of the factors which leads to a lack of independence and reliance on social assistance.
+Experts point out that the fact that asylum seekers cannot work for the first 6 months of the asylum procedure is one of the factors which leads to their lack of independence and reliance on social assistance.

 Article 35 Law on Protection.